learn-co-curriculum/react-ts-use-effect-lab/README.md

 The feature we're going to build out using `useEffect` is a **countdown timer**, so that the user has to answer each question within 10 seconds.

+> **Tip**: While working on the lab, feel free to lower the time to 1 second to
+> make manually testing it quicker.
+Just don't forget to change it back to 10
+> seconds before running `npm test` at the end to ensure you've completed all
+> deliverables correctly!

 ## Deliverables

 When the `Question` component renders, create a side effect using `useEffect` and use `setTimeout` to run a callback function after 1 second.

 Inside the callback function for `setTimeout`, use the `setTimeRemaining` function to decrease the amount of time remaining by 1 every 1 second.